DolphyWind/dolphywind.github.io/content/posts/the_silly_solution.md

 If it is first time seeing this code, it might not make too much sense to you.
 It uses something called dynamic programming which is a short form of saying "recursion bad loop good".
 I had an entirely different idea, but after seeing dynamic programming solution I thought mine was silly, so I called it "The Silly Solution".
-The idea was pretty simple, my goal was to find the amount of 5's in the question that had the most amount of 5's, let's call that number \\(n\\), since I can replace 4 fives with 5 fours, then there'd be \\(\lfloor \frac{n}{4} \rfloor\\) more solutions.
+The idea was pretty simple, my goal was to find the amount of 5's in the solution that had the most amount of 5's, let's call that number \\(n\\), since I can replace 4 fives with 5 fours, then there'd be \\(\lfloor \frac{n}{4} \rfloor\\) more solutions.
 It made sense, and here's the deobfuscated code below:
 ```cpp